How do I maintain my Rubber Dockie?

 How is the best way to attach my Dockie to a dock or boat?

+Each Dockie comes with a break away tether.
 Make sure your Dockie is able to drift safely and always make sure your Dockie is a safe distance from any hard surface, such as a dock or underwater obstruction.

 Will sharp objects puncture my Dockie?

 The Dockie is not indestructible, please keep away from sharp, projecting objects or edges.
 Sharp objects (dog claws, jewelry, fishhooks, etc.) might scuff or slightly tear the foam surface (but they will never deflate the Dockie).
 These minor surface abrasions in no way affect the fun, safety or buoyancy of the Dockie.